 - Employers should allow the employee to return to work upon recovering.

 - Employers should notify their workers’ compensation board if they suspect an employee has filed a fraudulent workers’ compensation claim.

+Remember, timing is important, so be aware of when to file workers’ compensation claim forms and reports.
 When you’re informed and prepared for how to deal with a workplace injury, you’ll be more confident and available to help support your valued team members.
 Learn more about workers’ compensation for small business owners at our library of resources at Workers’ Comp 101.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.